Cheryl Misak is University Professor, Professor of Philosophy, and former Vice President and Provost at the University of Toronto.

 Her research spans American pragmatism, the history of analytic philosophy, moral and political philosophy, and philosophy of medicine.

-She has been a Rhodes Scholar; a Humboldt Research Fellow; a Visiting Professor of Philosophy at NYU; a Visiting Fellow at both St. John's College, Cambridge and Trinity College, Cambridge; and the recipient of a Humboldt Research Prize.
+She has been a Rhodes Scholar; a Humboldt Research Fellow; a Visiting Professor of Philosophy at NYU; a Visiting Fellow at both St. John's College, Cambridge and Trinity College, Cambridge; and the recipient of a Humboldt Research Prize and a Guggenheim Fellowship, and a Visitor at the Oxford Centre for Life Writing,.
 She is a Fellow of the Royal Society of Canada.